-Master of Arts, Option in Psychological Research
+Master of Arts in Psychological Research

-The Master’s of Arts in Psychological Research (MAPR) program is designed to provide foundational graduate education in the content areas and research of general psychology to prepare for a master’s-level career or entrance into a doctoral program.
+The Master of Arts in Psychological Research (MAPR) program is designed to provide foundational graduate education in the content areas and research of general psychology to prepare for a master’s-level career or entrance into a doctoral program.
 All graduate seminar courses have an enrollment of 15 or fewer students which facilitates close communication and intellectual stimulation among participants.
 The program is designed to be completed in two years.

 The core seminars cover basic areas of psychology including cognition, learning, physiological/sensory psychology, social, personality, health, clinical, developmental psychology and quantitative methods.
 Students are required to complete a research thesis as their culminating experience.